 Explores how firms can organize supply chains to more effectively align supply with the demand for products.
 Prerequisites: BSAD 173; Business Administration major or minor; Engineering Management major, or Graduate Master of Accountancy student; minimum Junior standing or graduate standing; other majors or minors by Instructor permission.

-Prereqs enforced by the system: BSAD 173; BSAD majors or minors; EMGT majors; MAcc graduate students; Minimum Junior or Graduate standing; Required course specific fee of $25; Open to degree and CDE students.
+Prereq enforced by the system: BSAD 173; BSAD majors and BSAD minors; EMGT majors; MAcc graduate students; Minimum junior or graduate standing; Open to all Degree and Continuing Education students

 Modality: In-Person Pre-requisites BSAD 273A – Supply Chain Management is designed for both seniors and graduate level students.
 Minimum Prerequisites: Junior standing; BSAD 173 or BSAD340; Required course specific fee of $20; Degree students only even after level restrictions removed; CE students register for BSAD 273 ZRB.
 Course objectives Matching supply with demand is an enormous challenge for companies in many industries: excess supply can lead to costly inventory write offs, while inadequate supply irritates customers and results in lost revenue.
 In this course, we will explore how firms can organize their supply chains so that they more effectively align supply with the demand for their products.
 Our aim is to focus on high-level insights needed by general managers and management consultants.
 Our emphasis is on managing uncertainty and risk, both within the firm (building on the principles learned in basic courses on Operations Management such as BSAD 173 and BSAD 340A) and across the supply chain.
 We will study how companies have used the principles from this course to significantly enhance their competitiveness and, most importantly, to innovate business models.
 In the age of globalization and outsourcing, growing product variety and shrinking product life cycles, the issues of supply chain management continue to capture a lot of attention of companies' executives.
 At the same time, examples of companies such as Toyota, Zappos, Zara, Netflix, Amazon, Ikea, Wal-Mart and others demonstrate how, by excelling in supply chain management, a company can revolutionize the industry by advancing new business models and thus create enormous wealth for the shareholders.
 The course is designed as a combination of lecturers, case discussions and games with the goal of defining key trade-offs that general managers need to understand and evaluate to successfully manage complex supply chains.
 Quantitative tools designed to evaluate these tradeoffs will be studied and used extensively throughout the course.
 The course will be presented in 27 sessions with the focus on applying concepts in actual management situations.
 More specifically, this course focuses on the development and application of decision models in supply chains with emphasis on demand forecasting, aggregate planning, inventory management (cycle and safety), supply network design, transportation, coordination and sourcing.
 Office hours TBA Location: 207 Kalkin Hall Email: firstname.lastname@example.org Detailed and Latest course information Announcements, Detailed Lecture Plan, Lecture Slides/Notes, HW assignments, additional notes, etc. will be posted on the course site of the Black Board.
 Students are responsible to get information from the course site in a timely manner.
 Textbooks Required textbook Chopra, S., and Meindl, P. Supply Chain Management: Strategy, Planning, and Operation, 5th Edition, Prentice Hall.
 Reference books Gerard Cachon and Christian Terwiesch (2012), Matching Supply with Demand: An Introduction to Operations Management, 3rd Edition, McGraw-Hill/Irwin.
 Other material Assigned cases from Chopra's book, HBS, Stanford Graduate School of Business, and readings (readings will be provided during the course of the semester).